JUNE 15, 2-4pm

 DECEMBER 21, 2-4pm

-People living with Alzheimer's disease are welcomed during Alzheimer's Cafe, along with their family members and care partners, to gather in a supportive, non-clinical setting to chat, relax and socialize while enjoying complimentary refreshments.
+People living with Alzheimer's disease are welcomed during Alzheimer's Cafe, along with their family members and care partners, to gather in a supportive, year-round, non-clinical setting to chat, relax and socialize while enjoying complimentary refreshments.

 Reservations are not needed and there is no cost to attend, though donations are accepted.